AdobeDocs/certification.en/help/certifications/getting-started.md

 >[!TAB Get certified]

-On the "Get certified" tab of each certification journey page, you will find a link to the Adobe Certification Prep Portal **for those exams that have practice tests**, and the link to register for your certification exam.
+On the **[!UICONTROL Get certified]** tab of each certification journey page, you will find a link to the Adobe Certification Prep Portal **for those exams that have practice tests**, and the link to register for your certification exam.

 You can pay for your certification exam by voucher or credit card.
 To purchase an exam voucher go to: [Adobe Certification Voucher Center](https://market.xvoucher.com/adobe/global){target="_blank"}.